 Our work in engagement enables partners to be more effective in supporting disabled people to be active.
 Our team of Advisors supports local and national work, covering nine regions across England.
 The engagement team helps to improve routes to market, create networks and facilitate partnerships.

 For disabled people to be active for life, it is crucial for the sport and leisure sector to provide excellent, accessible facilities and opportunities.
 Activity Alliance has a suite of solutions that help to address your organisation’s need for improvement in relation to disability equality.
 Our team of advisors are available to support the process too.
-One of these is LEAD (Leading Equitable and Accessible Delivery).
+One of these is Lead.

-The LEAD (Leading Equitable and Accessible Delivery) programme will support an organisation to self-assess their offer for disabled people under a range of key themes.
+The Lead programme will support an organisation to self-assess their offer for disabled people under a range of key themes.
 These include strategy, leadership, community engagement and people management.

 Activity Alliance offers expert advice so you can identify your strengths and areas for improvement.
 We will help you to create an improvement plan that outlines how you will become a truly excellent organisation for disabled people.